SEA KAYAK JOURNEYS - ARISAIG COASTDay trip - 4 to 5 hours journeying time Arisaig coast

 FREQUENTLY ASKED QUESTIONS

-Up to 8 people on our group trips, most of our groups are between 2 and 6 people.
+Up to 6 people on most of our group trips, most of our groups are between 2 and 6 people (occasionally up to 12 with 2 guides).
 We can also cater for private group trips for larger groups.

 A half day trip allows enough time for a short journey of 2 or 3 Km's and about 1 hour 45 mins on the water.
 If you've never been in a kayak before and are nervous or unsure, have a limited amount of time or a limited budget, or just want a taste of the activity then a half day trip may suit you.